paddor/cztop/README.md

 See next section.

-### Known Issues if using the current stable releases
+### Known Issues with older versions of ZMQ

 When using ZMQ 4.1/4.0:
 * no CLIENT/SERVER sockets.
 Don't try.
 * no ZMTP 3.1 heartbeats.
 Setting the options will have no effect.
+* CZTop::Poller::ZPoller#remove with an unknown socket won't raise.

 ### Supported Ruby versions